ZacharyWesterman/ZEngine/Doxypages/opcodes.md

 All `{var}` and such indicate a variable index.
 The variable index `{0}` reserved as **NULL** and as such any modify instructions on it are ignored.<BR>
 Variable index `{1}` is defined as parameters from the parent program.
 This will always be an array.<BR>
+Variable index `{2}` is the value returned to the calling process.
+By default this is set to null.<BR>
 Aside from these, all memory must be allocated by the program.
 If a program attempts to read from or assign to a variable index that is not currently allocated, A **BADMEMORY** exception is thrown.